ConductionNL/nl-design-skeleton-gatsby/README.md

 Full technical documentation is provided on [read the docs](https://skeleton-app.readthedocs.io/en/latest//) and is based on [MKDocs](https://www.mkdocs.org/).
 A more product owner focused (and less technical) product page is hosted at [link to be added]().

 If you want to run the technical documentation locally, you can do so by using MKDocs build server and the serve command.
-Just go to the local repository and execute the following command for the documenation to be available on port 8000 (make sure to [install MKDocs](https://www.mkdocs.org/user-guide/installation/) first)
+Just go to the local repository and execute the following command for the documenation to be available on [port 8000](localhost://8000).
+Make sure to [install MKDocs](https://www.mkdocs.org/user-guide/installation/) first.